Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: What Kind of Existing Map Could We Use?

-A first scenario is one where only a bare HDMap (without divider and pedestrian crossings) is available as shown on Fig.~\ref{fig:scenario1}.
+A first scenario is one where only a bare HDMap (with road boundaries but without divider or pedestrian crossing) is available as shown on \cref{fig:scenario1}.
 Road boundaries are more often associated with 3D physical landmarks (e.g. edge of sidewalk) whereas dividers and pedestrian crossings are generally denoted by flat painted markings that are easier to miss.
 Moreover, pedestrian crossings and lane dividers are fairly commonly displaced by construction works or road deviations, or even partially hidden by tire tracks.

-As such, it is reasonable to use HDMaps with only boundaries.
+As such, it is reasonable to use HDMaps with \textbf{only road boundaries}.
 This would have the benefit of reducing annotators costs by only asking annotators to label road boundaries.
-Furthermore, less precise equipment and less updates might be required to situate only road boundaries.\\ \textbf{Implementation}\quad From a practical standpoint, \textbf{Scenario 1} implementation is straightforward: we remove the divider and pedestrian crossings from available HDMaps.
+Furthermore, less precise equipment and less updates might be required to situate only road boundaries.